Alex-V-Huang/NewHopeBootcamp/Week2/Week2.1/Git_Commands.md

 - Files can also be added one by one.
 This can be done by running ```git add [your-file-name]```.
 This is useful if there are certain changed files that you do not want to save in your repository.

-3. Let's check the status of our repository now.
+3. Let's check the status of your repository now.

 - Run ```git status```.
 This will reveal a list of added files in green, as well what to do next.